DevExpress/devextreme-documentation/concepts/05 UI Components/List/03 Data Binding/20 Custom Sources.md

 [note]We advise against using this mode with large amounts of data because all data is loaded at once.

 In the latter case, use the **CustomStore**'s **load** function to send data processing settings to the server.
 These settings are passed as a parameter to the **load** function and depend on the operations (paging, filtering, sorting, etc.) that you have enabled in the **DataSource**.
-The following settings are relevant for the **List**:
+The following settings are relevant for the List:

 - **Paging settings**: [take](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/take.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#take'), [skip](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/skip.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#skip'), [requireTotalCount](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/requireTotalCount.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#requireTotalCount')
 Present if [paginate](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/paginate.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate') is **true** and [pageSize](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/pageSize.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize') is set in the **DataSource**.
-The **requireTotalCount** setting appears when the **List**'s [selectAllMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/selectAllMode.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectAllMode') is *"allPages"*.
+The **requireTotalCount** setting appears when the List's [selectAllMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/selectAllMode.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectAllMode') is *"allPages"*.

 - **Sorting settings**: [sort](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/sort.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#sort')
 Present if the **DataSource**'s [sort](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/sort.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#sort') property is set.